 - ongoing checking of internal and hosted systems for GDPR compliance

 We will perform a risk assessment on the provider of systems or services (as Data Processor) regarding the confidentiality, integrity and availability of data.
 See Article 32 of GDPR “Security of Processing” .

-See the link below for our questionnaire.
 There is no right or wrong way to answer these questions, it simply allows us to perform a risk assessment.
 Questions need to be fully answered (even if it’s just N/A) or it may delay the approval of suppliers, if we require further detail to provide assurance.

 Questionnaire form: GDPR Primary Security Risk Assessment